Hello! And welcome to our space where we share the joys and struggles of family life with 6 children.

 Parenting Courses

-You will get REAL advice from Michelle, a Mum of 6, Occupational Therapist, Parent Coach, co-founder of The Little executive and International Certified Professional Trainer, IPMA (U.K.) as she shares practical tips and strategies for the Singapore parent that you won’t find in books.
+You will get REAL advice from Michelle, Mum of 6, Occupational Therapist, Parenting Coach, Founder of The Figurine Family, co-founder of The Little executive, Founder of SPEAK and International Certified Professional Trainer, U.K. as she shares practical tips and strategies for the Singapore parent that you won’t find in books.